Package 'cleanepi'

 Value

-A data frame or linelist without the duplicated rows identified from all or the specified columns.
+The input data <data.frame> or <linelist> without the duplicated rows identified from all or the specified columns.

 Examples